Cooter’s Dukes of Hazzard Museum

 Location: Nashville, Tennessee (2613 McGavock Pike)

-When to visit: 9 am – 8 pm on weekdays (open til 9 on Saturday, til 6 on Sunday)
+When to visit: 9 am – 8 pm on weekdays (open til 9 on Friday and Saturday)

 Cost: Free to visit, small charge to pose inside the General Lee

 Children of the ’80s, rejoice!
 The Dukes of Hazzard has its own museum and gift shop in Nashville, where Bo, Luke, Daisy, Uncle Jesse, Boss Hogg, Rosco and even Cooter are celebrated.
-In fact, it’s called Cooter’s Place and was established by Cooter himself, actor Ben Jones.
+These famous characters from the seven-season tv show have their own museum.

 The museum has all sorts of memorabilia, merchandise and actual vehicles from the show.
 It’s great because I think most people who grew up in that era have some memory of the Good Ol’ Boys.
 I’m pretty sure I had a Hazzard lunch box.

-Gatlinburg, Tennessee has one of these museums too, but this one looks way cooler.
-Sitting outside is the General Lee itself.
-You can get your picture taken inside the vehicle for an extra charge – I think it was $10 when I visited.
+Gatlinburg, Tennessee has one of these museums too, but this one in Nashville looks way cooler.
+Sitting outside is the General Lee itself, the 1969 Dodge Charger from the show.
+You can get your picture taken inside the vehicle for an extra charge – see pricing info below.

 I don’t have any photos from the inside.
 This was one of the first places I visited when I began traveling and I wasn’t sure if cameras were allowed in.
 So rather than ruffle any feathers I just left the camera in the car.
 Ok, I admit it, I dropped the ball on this one.
 I was young and foolish.
 Don’t worry, it won’t happen again.